— ◆ —

 Your practitioner assessment — complete immediately after the call

-What is the real problem as you assessed it, which may differ from what the client stated?
+What is the real problem as you assessed it?
 What did you notice that they did not name?
 What open questions do you have going into Phase 2?

 Final Step